clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \askstar Can you think of an example of an absolute universal?
 \end{itemize}

 As \cite{Savage2015} point out, another issue that's particular to the identification of *statistical* universals, is the fact that different cultures have different degrees of historical relatedness.
 This is an issue for statistical analysis, because the occurrence of features in different cultures cannot be treated as independent.
-To overcome this, Savage et al. treat the different recordings as the products of *cultural* evolution and resort to special kind of analysis that models the *evolutionary dynamics*.
-This analysis can be used to predict what the expected occurrence of features would be if the evolution had been running for a long time.
-In this lab, we'll go through this analysis step by step.
+To overcome this, Savage et al. treat the different recordings as the products of *cultural* evolution and resort to special kind of statistical analysis that models the *evolutionary dynamics*.
+This analysis can be used to predict what the expected distribution of features would be if the evolution had been running for a long time.
+In this lab, we'll go study this analysis in more detail.

 # Finding musical universals

 Savage et al. propose 32 *binary* features (features that can have just two possible values: ***1*** for present and ***0*** for absent) to empirically test the validity of many of the candidate universals proposed by \cite{Brown2013}.
 Using this classification scheme, Savage et al. *encode* each recording as a vector indicating the presence or absence of each of the 32 features.

+The trick to finding statistical universals is to find out how each has changed over evolutionary time and derive the evolutionary "forces" (the evolutionary dynamics) working on each feature.
+Once these forces are known, we can calculate the expected frequency of occurrence of any feature in a hypothetical population in the far future, when evolution has been running for a long time.
+Any feature that is expected to occur in significantly more than half of this future population is considered to be a statistical universal by Savage et al.

 \begin{itemize}
 \ask Which of the following features of an organism are binary?